-If you spent most of 2020 enjoying wine at home with your closest family and friends, this year's short video contest is an excuse to get out and about again, show your creativity and share your love of wine.
+If you’re already planning to be out and about this summer traveling, tasting or dining out, or just kicking back on your deck or patio with a glass of wine, it’s easy for you to enter this year's short video contest!
+Just show us your creativity and share your love of wine.
 Tell us what wine means to you, what first sparked your passion for it, the most interesting things you’ve learned about it, how you've been enjoying it this year or whatever else inspires you!

-For examples, see the winners, finalists and honorable mentions from past years' video contests or check out the free videos posted each week at WineSpectator.com.
+For examples, see the winners, finalists and honorable mentions from past years' video contests or check out the free videos posted at WineSpectator.com.

 Who Can Enter?